eddelbuettel/duckdb-mlpack/docs/data/README.md

 This well known data set is included in R (see `help(iris)`) and the [UC Irvine data repository for machine learning][ucimldata] and is described on [this page][iris] in more detail.
 We copied the [mlpack data][mldata] files that already split into features and labels.
+We use `.csv` for both files.

 ### Covertype